Tiémoué Bakayoko: Loan to Napoli

 On 6 October 2020, Bakayoko returned to Italy with Napoli on a season-long loan.
-He would play again for Gennaro Gattuso, the current manager of the club who was in charge of A.C.
-Milan when Bakayoko spent the 2018–19 season there.
+He would play again for Gennaro Gattuso, the current manager of the club who was in charge of AC Milan when Bakayoko spent the 2018–19 season there.
 He made his debut for the club on 17 October 2020, as Napoli beat Atalanta 4–1 at home.
 On 10 January 2021, he scored his first goal for the club to grant Napoli a late win, 2–1 at home to Udinese.

 Return to AC Milan on loan

 On 30 August 2021, Bakayoko returned to Milan on a two-year loan until 2023 with an option to buy.

-On 11 December against Udinese, he started the match in the midfield alongside Bennacer, On the 17th minute, he failed to receive the latter's pass which was intercepted by Udinese players and ended in their only goal of the match which ended 1-1.
+On 11 December against Udinese, he started the match in the midfield alongside Bennacer, On the 17th minute, he failed to receive the latter's pass which was intercepted by Udinese players and ended in their only goal of the match which ended 1–1.
 On 22 December, he came on as substitute against Empoli, he gave the opponents a penalty after the ball touched his hand.

+On 16 June 2023, Chelsea confirmed Bakayoko would depart after the end of the season.

+Lorient

+On 31 August 2023, Bakayoko joined Lorient on a free transfer until 2025.
+On 11 February 2024, he scored his first goal for the club in a 2-0 victory over Reims.

+PAOK

+On 31 August 2024, Bakayoko signed a one year contract, with an option for a second year, with Greek side PAOK.

 International career

 Bakayoko was a finalist in the 2014 Toulon Tournament.

-He was approached by the Ivory Coast national team before he chose France in 2017.

 Bakayoko was called up to the senior France squad for the first time to face Luxembourg and Spain in March 2017 after Paul Pogba withdrew through injury.
 He made his debut on 28 March 2017 against the latter, replacing Adrien Rabiot at half-time of a 2–0 friendly home loss.

+He was approached by the Ivory Coast national team before he chose France in 2017.
+With only one cap for France in a friendly match, he remains eligible to switch nationality.